ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 ## Multi-architecture containers

-Multi-architecture container images are the easiest way to deploy applications, and hide the underlying hardware architecture.
+Multi-architecture container images are the easiest way to deploy applications and hide the underlying hardware architecture.
 Building multi-architecture images is slightly more complex compared to building single-architecture images.
 Docker provides two ways to create multi-architecture images:
-  * docker buildx - builds both architectures at the same time
+  * docker buildx - builds both architectures at the same time.
-  * docker manifest - builds each architecture separately and joins them together into a multi-architecture image
+  * docker manifest - builds each architecture separately and joins them together into a multi-architecture image.

-Below is a simple Go application you can use to learn about multi-architecture Kubernetes clusters.
-Create a file named hello.go with the contents below:
+Shown below is a simple `Go` application you can use to learn about multi-architecture Kubernetes clusters.
+Create a file named `hello.go` with the contents below:

 ```console
 package main